jaceklaskowski/spark-kubernetes-book/docs/configuration-properties.md

 ## <span id="spark.kubernetes.executor.podTemplateContainerName"><span id="KUBERNETES_EXECUTOR_PODTEMPLATE_CONTAINER_NAME"> spark.kubernetes.executor.podTemplateContainerName

-Container name to be used as a basis for executors in the given pod template
+Name of the container for executors in a pod template

-Default: `(undefined)`
+Default: (undefined)

 Used when:

-* `KubernetesClusterManager` is requested to [create a SchedulerBackend](KubernetesClusterManager.md#createSchedulerBackend)
+* `KubernetesClusterManager` is requested for a [SchedulerBackend](KubernetesClusterManager.md#createSchedulerBackend)
-* `KubernetesExecutorBuilder` is requested to [build an executor pod from features](KubernetesExecutorBuilder.md#buildFromFeatures)
+* `KubernetesExecutorBuilder` is requested for a [pod spec for executors](KubernetesExecutorBuilder.md#buildFromFeatures)

 ## <span id="spark.kubernetes.executor.podTemplateFile"><span id="KUBERNETES_EXECUTOR_PODTEMPLATE_FILE"> spark.kubernetes.executor.podTemplateFile